 There is increasing evidence to show that a high exposure to polluted air can lead to serious health problems in children that will have implications for their entire lives.

 Air pollution has been one of the big domestic issues this year, as the Government has struggled to tackle the problem of poor air quality, especially in our major cities.

-This led to a pledge to ban the sale of all new petrol and diesel cars and vans from 2040 amid fears that rising levels of nitrogen oxide pose a major risk to public health.
+This led to a pledge to ban the sale of all new petrol and diesel cars and vans from 2040 amid fears that rising levels of

 The starting point for this important national debate was a report published by the Royal College of Paediatrics and Child Health (RCPCH) at the back end of 2016, which laid out the frightening risks air pollution poses to our country’s children.